zhuowei/RaspberryJuice/README.md

    - name added as an option parameter to player.# calls
    - modded minecraft.py in python api library so player "name" can be passed on Minecraft.create(ip, port, name)
    - this change does not stop standard python api library being used
+* to use the extra features an modded version of the java and python libraries that were originally supplied by Mojang with the Pi is required, https://github.com/zhuowei/RaspberryJuice/tree/master/src/main/resources/mcpi
+* you only need the modded libraries to use the extra features, the original libraries still work, you just wont be able to use the extra features